highlayer-team/hl-docs/general-documentation/http-api.md

 `GET` `/sequencer-prices`

-Fetches price that sequencer will charge per byte of uploaded transaction.
+Fetches the price that the sequencer will charge per byte of uploaded transaction.